Updated: August 26th, 2019

 I work with and manage so many projects, tasks, and teams each day that the little things add up.
 To become more efficient, save time, and get more done, I recently started finding creative ways to automate those little, repetitive tasks that were becoming a time-suck.

 I started by making a chart of what I do each day, how much time I spend on each task, what and who the task is for, and what the best solution would be.
-From there, I did a Google search to see which apps, software, and ideas are out there that I could implement.
-Many of those simple tasks can be automated with Zapier.
+From there, I designed an ideal workflow and determined the opportunities for automation.

-All in all, automation can help streamline and save time spent on doing the repetitive, time-consuming, and daily tasks.
+All in all, task and project automation can help streamline and save time spent on doing the repetitive, time-consuming, and daily tasks.
 This helps to increase productivity and bandwidth for you to work on more high-level, essential functions.
 Automation also mitigates project risks and reduces costs.

 Leveraging automation also increases your organization’s level of agility, allowing you and your team to focus on strategic project planning and execution.
 And we all know that the more time and effort you put into project planning, the more successful it is likely to be.